-- Develop the ability to organize/reorganize a community, a congregation, or an association. - Learns how to do ethnographic, anthropological, theologically-sound research on a topic related to community organizing. - Applies principles learned in their home ministry context.
+- Articulates a theology of organizing. - Being - Is emotionally intelligent, self-awareness around understandings of the difference between congregational power and empowering congregations. - Understands how and why congregational power can and should be used to reorganize power arrangements for justice. - Doing - Learns how to organize/reorganize a community, a congregation, or an association. - Learns how to do ethnographic, anthropological, theologically-sound research on a topic related to community organizing. - Applies principles learned in your home setting(s).